What is the function of an electronic signature?

-Scale electronic signatures across your organization and channels – quickly and cost-effectively
+Scale electronic signatures functionality across your organization and channels – quickly and cost-effectively.

 - Cost Effective

-Get predictable pricing and a cost-effective solution regardless of your volumes – no nickel and diming.
+Get predictable pricing and a cost-effective e-signature solution regardless of your volumes – no nickel and diming.

-Available as a web or mobile app, developer SDK, 3rd party connector, and specialty solutions for financial services
+Available as a web or mobile app, developer SDK, third-party connector, and specialty solutions for financial services.

 How do electronic signatures work with OneSpan Sign?